viet34tqc/notebook/interview.md

 ## React element and React component

-- React element is an JS object that describes a DOM node and its attributes or properties.
+- React element is a JS object that describes a DOM node and its attributes or properties.
 It's created by calling `React.createElement`
 - React component is a function (or class) that returns React element.
 - JSX (`<App />`) is syntax sugar of `React.createElement`.
 When we write JSX, we are just using `React.createElement`